 Similarly, when choosing a color scheme for your packaging, you need to think of your consumers.
 Bright and colorful packaging would be more attractive to children.

-An older target audience, alternatively, might find a sophisticated and simple color scheme more appealing.
+An older target audience, alternatively, might find a sophisticated and straightforward color scheme more appealing.

 The type of product you are selling should also be a deciding factor in choosing a color scheme.
 For instance, ladies’ perfumes which are made for nighttime use and want to convey a feeling of misty bliss could have a dark blue packaging with white mist depicted around the box.